 Splunk provides a security key to let your search head or indexer clustering nodes authenticate with each other.
 When you set up an indexer cluster or search head cluster, you assign the same key to each node in the cluster.
-This key is set in the
+You use the

-server.conf.
-This key can be set through Splunk Web, the configuration file, or the CLI.
-Splunk strongly recommendeds that you set this key.
+server.conf file.
+You can set the key through Splunk Web, the configuration file, or the CLI.

 pass4SymmKey when you deploy the search head cluster.
 See Deploy a search head cluster.

 pass4SymmKey on a search head cluster, including how to set it post-deployment, see Set a security key for the search head cluster.